bigstupidx/Arian-Game/README.md

-# Arian-Game
+﻿# Arian-Game
-The main repository for development of Arian´s game.
+The main repository for development of Hash Race game.